journeytoday/SQL-Beginner/README.md

 # Resources
 For beginners looking to learn SQL, there are many online resources available.
 Here are a few recommended resources:

-SQLBolt - A series of interactive SQL tutorials
+SQLBolt - A series of interactive SQL tutorials.

-Khan Academy SQL Course - A free SQL course from Khan Academy Codecademy SQL Course - A paid SQL course from Codecademy
+Khan Academy SQL Course - A free SQL course from Khan Academy.

+Codecademy SQL Course - A paid SQL course from Codecademy.

 # Certification
 If you're looking to demonstrate your SQL skills to potential employers, there are a variety of certification programs available.
 Here are a few recommended SQL certification programs:

 Microsoft SQL Server Certification - Microsoft's SQL Server certification program.

 Oracle SQL Certification - Oracle's SQL certification program.

 MySQL Certification - MySQL's certification program.

 # Conclusion